shehan96/currency-converter/README.md

 - Visit http://localhost:3000 to access the frontend client

 ## User Credentials

-In this project, backend dosen't store any data related to user.
-Therefore hardcoded email and password is use as user credentials and used to authentication.
+In this project, the backend does not store any data related to the user.
+Therefore hardcoded email and password is used as user credentials and used for authentication.

-Please use following user credentials to generate JWT token.
+Please use following user credentials to generate a JWT token.

 - Email : test@gmail.com
 - Password : test123

 <!-- ROADMAP & TASK TIME BREAKDOWN -->

 ## Roadmap & Task Time Breakdown

 - [x] Backend Server